bang-olufsen/create/Documentation/ExtensionsIntroduction.md

 **Required.** Describes the user interface of the extension.
 It also contains vital information about the extension, such as its human-readable name and preferred position in the menu system, if applicable.
 At this time, the file name is required to be *menu.html*.

-The composition of this file is described in more detail here.
+The composition of this file is described in more detail [here].

 ### package.json